HumanMLLM/IRG-MotionLLM/README.md

 ```

 ### Stage-2
-On stage-2, we train our model on IRMoGen data to explicit interleave motion generation, asssessment and refinement.
+In stage-2, we train our model on IRMoGen data to explicit interleave motion generation, asssessment and refinement.
 ```
 cd SFT/HumanML3D
 bash train_stage2.sh